-Jonathan Horowitz is a legal officer for the Open Society Justice Initiative.
+Jonathan Horowitz is a senior legal officer for the Open Society Justice Initiative.
 He focuses on issues of human rights, national security and counterterrorism, and the law of armed conflict.

 Prior to joining the Justice Initiative, Horowitz worked at the U.S. Embassy in Kabul where he advised the embassy on detention policies.
 Previously, he was an Open Society Foundations grantee documenting detainee and night-raid abuses in Afghanistan.
 As the research director at One World Research, he also managed a team of investigators who documented human rights abuses in Pakistan, provided factual research for asylum lawyers, and was an investigator for habeas lawyers representing Afghan nationals detained at the U.S. detention facility in Guantanamo Bay.